What do hognose snakes eat?

 When they are first hatched, and are very small, they can eat cut chicken hearts.
 As they get bigger, they transition to eating pinkies.
 Feed a hognose like most other pet snakes.

-Feed them like you would any other common pet snake.
+As a pet, feed them like you would feed any other common snake.

 Consider interacting with your hognose with and without food, so they don't just associate your company exclusively with food.
 They might confuse you for a snack.